-- Promote and affirmatively further fair housing opportunities and promote housing for all persons, including those protected by the California Fair Employment and Housing Act and any other State and federal fair housing and planning laws. - Consistent with the Consolidated Plan, provide fair housing services to Garden Grove residents.
-Serve 1,010 persons annually with general housing/fair housing issues (8,080 persons total over eight years). - Require all recipients of federal funds who are in any way related to housing-including in the development of housing, placement of clients in housing, or acceptance of Section 8 tenants-to assist in affirmatively furthering fair housing. - Continue to invest in landlord and tenant counseling and mediation services, unlawful detainer assistance, housing discrimination services, homebuyer education and outreach, and local eviction prevention strategies. - Advertise the availability of fair housing services through flyers at public counters, direct outreach to affected persons, and posting of available fair housing services on the City's website. - Promote public awareness of federal, State, and local regulations regarding equal access to housing.
+- Promote and affirmatively further fair housing opportunities and promote housing for all persons, including those protected by the California Fair Employment and Housing Act and any other State and federal fair housing and planning laws.
+Add resources and information in English, Spanish, Vietnamese, and Korean and make available to the public. - Consistent with the Consolidated Plan, provide fair housing services to Garden Grove residents.
+Serve 1,010 persons annually with general housing/fair housing issues (8,080 persons total over eight years). - Continue to implement the Analysis of Impediments to Fair Housing Choice and HUD Consolidated Plan. - Require all recipients of federal funds who are in any way related to housing-including in the development of housing, placement of clients in housing, or acceptance of Section 8 tenants-to assist in affirmatively furthering fair housing.

+- Continue to invest in landlord and tenant counseling and mediation services, unlawful detainer assistance, housing discrimination services, homebuyer education and outreach, and local eviction prevention strategies. - Advertise the availability of fair housing services through flyers at public counters, direct outreach to affected persons, and posting of available fair housing services on the City's website.
+Ensure resources and website information are available in English, Spanish, Vietnamese, and Korean. - Promote public awareness of federal, State, and local regulations regarding equal access to housing.
 Provide information to the public on various State and federal housing programs and fair housing law.
-Maintain referral information on the City's website and at a variety of other locations such as community and senior centers, local social service offices, and other public locations, including City Hall and the City Library.

-- Refer residents involved in housing-related civil disputes such as landlord/tenant disputes and housing discrimination complaints to the California Department of Fair Employment and Housing and the Fair Housing Council of Orange County. - Ensure that all development applications are considered, reviewed, and approved without prejudice to the proposed residents, contingent on the development application's compliance with all entitlement requirements. - Evaluate all proposed amendments to the General Plan Land Use Map and the Zoning Map for their effect on the City's policy of integrating diverse housing opportunities in each neighborhood or planning area. - Accommodate persons with disabilities who seek reasonable waiver or modification of land use controls and/or development standards pursuant to procedures and criteria set forth in the Municipal Code. - Use local permitting and approval processes to ensure all new multifamily construction meets the accessibility requirements of the federal and State fair housing acts. - Pursue funding and target neighborhoods of concentrated poverty for investment in rehabilitation, parks, transit, and active transportation.
-Ensure economic development plans reflect the needs of lower-opportunity neighborhoods.
+Maintain referral information on the City's website and at a variety of other locations such as community and senior centers, local social service offices, and other public locations, including City Hall and the City Library. - Refer residents involved in housing-related civil disputes such as landlord/tenant disputes and housing discrimination complaints to the California Department of Fair Employment and Housing and the Fair Housing Council of Orange County. - Ensure that all development applications are considered, reviewed, and approved without prejudice to the proposed residents, contingent on the development application's compliance with all entitlement requirements. - Evaluate all proposed amendments to the General Plan Land Use Map and the Zoning Map for their effect on the City's policy of integrating diverse housing opportunities in each neighborhood or planning area. - Accommodate persons with disabilities who seek reasonable waiver or modification of land use controls and/or development standards pursuant to procedures and criteria set forth in the Municipal Code. - Use local permitting and approval processes to ensure all new multifamily construction meets the accessibility requirements of the federal and State fair housing acts. - Pursue funding and target neighborhoods of concentrated poverty for investment in rehabilitation, parks, transit, and active transportation.
+Ensure economic development plans reflect the needs of lower-opportunity neighborhoods. - Prioritize community and stakeholder engagement during controversial development decisions. - Include a fair housing presentation to the City Council during a public meeting at least once per year.